 Another emblematic French rock band, the band members of Indochine are almost as famous for having a turbulent relationship with each other and the press.
 That hasn’t stopped them from pumping out the hits, and the band is still much in touch with its fans today.

 Stromae is Belgian, not French, but we are not one to discriminate.
-A singer, rapper, and songwriter, his music is impossible to put into a particular category.
+A singer, rapper, and songwriter, his French hits are impossible to put into a particular category.
 The repetitive refrains of the minimalist Alors en dance were a club massive hit, and he could have stayed in that genre.

 Following up with the doleful Papaoutai, he showed how much deeper his range was, with a mournful cry for the father he lost during the 1994 Rwandan genocide.